jlzhang001/lhaapy/README.md

 # lhaapy-- LHAaso Astronomy tools with PYthon

-lhaapy is lhaaso high level data analysis tool for astronomer.
+lhaapy is a lhaaso high level data analysis tool for astronomer.